ublue-os/website/docs/making-your-own.md

     - If you have any issues, read [the project's](https://github.com/EinoHR/create-ublue-image) README and submit to its issue tracker.
 3. Follow the instructions the tool gives you

-In order to update changes from the upstream repository, run:
+In order to update changes from the upstream repository, run the following commands:

 ```
+# Retrieve latest changes from upstream's template.
-git fetch upstream
+git fetch upstream template
+git checkout template
-git merge upstream/main -m "chore: merging upstream changes"
+git merge --ff-only upstream/template
+git push

+# Rebase your own "live" changes onto the latest template.
+git checkout live
+git rebase --onto live template

+# Perform a force-push to update your "live" branch on GitHub, to deploy.
+# The "lease" ensures that you won't overwrite "live" if GitHub's version
+# is different than your local version (ie. if a team member pushed to it).
+git push --force-with-lease
 ```

+Most of the time, the rebased changes will be applied automatically without any need for manual editing.
+However, if you've modified any core files from the template, then you might have merge conflicts which need to be manually resolved.
+It's therefore recommended that you use a GUI such as [GitHub Desktop](https://desktop.github.com/) to do your rebase in a visual manner, to handle any conflicts.

-If you want to use GitHub through SSH after setting up the repo automatically, run:
+Note that the `create-ublue-image` sets up the "origin" remote to use HTTPS URLs.
+If you want to connect to GitHub through SSH instead, run the following command to update your local repository's URL:

 ```
 git remote set-url origin git@github.com:UserName/RepoName.git
 ```